nikkiawong/beep-boop/README.md

 * Numbers that contain a 1 are replaced (all digits) with "Boop!"
   * Example Input: 10
   * Example Output: "Boop!"
-* Numbers divisible by 7 are replaced with "Just what do you think you're doing, Dave?"
+* Numbers divisible by 7 are replaced with "Just what do you think you're doing, [Name]?"
   * Example Input: 14
-  * Example Output: "Just what do you think you're doing, Dave?"
+  * Example Output: "Just what do you think you're doing, [Name]?"
-* Numbers divisible by 3 are replaced with "I'm sorry, Dave.
+* Numbers divisible by 3 are replaced with "I'm sorry, [Name].
 I'm afraid I can't do that."
   * Example Input: 30
-  * Example Output: "I'm sorry, Dave.
+  * Example Output: "I'm sorry, [Name].
 I'm afraid I can't do that."
+* Numbers greater than 10,000 are replaced with "[Name], I really think I'm entitled to an answer to that question."
+  * Example Input: 10010
+  * Example Output: "[Name], I really think I'm entitled to an answer to that question."

 ## Setup